sebastianwessel/quickjs/docs/sandboxed-code.md

 The `evalCode` function described below, is intend to be used, when a given JavaScript code should be executed and optional a result value is returned.
 It is recommended, to always return a value, for better validation on the host side, that the code was executed as expected.

+In the sandbox, the executed code "lives" in `/src/index.js`.
+If custom files are added via configuration, source files should be placed below `/src`.
+Nested directories are supported.

 ```typescript
 import { quickJS } from '@sebastianwessel/quickjs'